benhtodd/spring-petclinic/README.md

 ## The Point

-Of this project is to supply an easy Microservices Tracing Demo for Tanzu Observability Powered by Wavefront##
+Of this project is to supply an easy Microservices Tracing Demo for Tanzu Observability Powered by Wavefront

 It should be deployable to any kubernetes environment. minikube, aks, TKG, etc.

-That said, a TKGs (Tanzu Kubernetes Grid on vSphere 7) was used during the devlopment of this project, so some data may not match what you see exactly in your environment.
+That said, a TKGs (Tanzu Kubernetes Grid on vSphere 7) was used during the development of this project, so some things may not match what you see exactly in your environment.

 ### Getting the images
 I've built some scripts for pulling the images needed for this demo from my dockerhub "benhtodd".

 The sceripts are rudamentary but they will get the job done.

 Convention used:
-SRC_PREFIX= i.e. benhtodd
+**SRC_PREFIX=** i.e. benhtodd
-SRC_IMAGE_TAG=.
-I only have one version so it's always 1.0 not latest.
+**SRC_IMAGE_TAG=** In my dockerhub I will only have one version so it's always 1.0 not latest.
-TAR_PREFIX= Where do you want to send the image.
-For example habor uses host and repo name so andd example might be "harbor.local/petclinic"
+**TAR_PREFIX=** Where do you want to send the image.
+For example harbor uses host and repo name so an example might be "harbor.local/petclinic"
-TAR_IMAGE_TAG= I leave your version tagging up to you of course
+**TAR_IMAGE_TAG=** I leave your version tagging up to you of course

 ### Change kubernetes deployment files to meet your needs